 The Janome 011 is the best beginner sewing machine for kids.
 It’s super simple and safe to use.
 It comes with a finger guard that prevents your child from getting hurt.

-Janome is one of the premier sewing machine manufacturers.
+Janome is one of the premier machine manufacturers for sewers.
 It comes with 10 stitch options and is offered in 8 different colors.
-Your child is sure to love it.Check Price on Amazon
+Your child is sure to love it.Check Today's Price on Amazon